Gauravkumario/Gauravkumario/README.md

 I’m a mysterious individual who has yet to fill out my bio.
 One thing’s for certain: I love writing front-end code!

 * 🌍  I'm based in Delhi, India
-* 🖥️  See my portfolio at [Gauravkr](http://gauravkr.netlify.app) site is underconstruction
+* 🖥️  See my portfolio at [Gauravkr](http://gauravkr.netlify.app) site is underdevelopment
 * ✉️  You can contact me at [gk445891@gmail.com](mailto:gk445891@gmail.com)
 * 🧠  I'm learning ReactJS, Redux
 * 🤝  I'm open to collaborating on interesting projects